 We use your coded data for research.
 This means no traceable information, such as your name or address, is shared.
 Researchers cannot contact you directly, as your address is not stored.
 General reminders may be sent if questionnaires are still open.
 The person who uploads your data can also send a reminder through the system.
 Only the person who uploads your data can link it; no one else has access to do so.
 Data is entered on a secure website.
 No one else can identify people in the registry, not even the project management team.
 If you choose to be in the registry, you can view your own data if you wish.
 You will need to provide an email address for access.
 You can change your consent at any time.

-Because the registry is designed for long-term results, data will be stored for 30 years (including after passing away).
+Because the registry is designed for long-term results, data will be stored for as long as the registry exists, and for 10 years after it ends.
 This is because there are few patients with your rare condition.
 You may always choose to stop data collection.

 What is expected of you?